UMD-DRASTIC/drastic-web/README.md

 * LDAP_SERVER_URI (same as above)
 * LDAP_USER_DN_TEMPLATE (same as above)

-If provisioning with Ansible, these LDAP settings will be included in indigo-web.conf and passed to the python process.
+If provisioning with Ansible, these LDAP settings will be included in drastic-web.conf and passed to the python process.

 ## Customising the schema